SummerFleur2997/Font-Messer-For-LiteLoaderQQNT-CCND/README_EN.md

 # Font-Messer-For-LiteLoaderQQNT-CCND

 Create messed fonts.
-Used to create new fonts for the [LiteLoaderQQNT-CCND](https://github.com/MapleRecall/LiteLoaderQQNT-CCND)(Author [@MapleRecall](https://github.com/MapleRecall)).
+Used to create new fonts for the plugin [LiteLoaderQQNT-CCND](https://github.com/MapleRecall/LiteLoaderQQNT-CCND)(Author [@MapleRecall](https://github.com/MapleRecall)).

-`Python 3.9` REQUIRED, no guarantee for proper working in any other versions.
-Before use, please install the following LIBS:
+`Python 3.9` REQUIRED, no guarantee of proper work in any other versions.
+Before using, please install the following libs:

 ```python
 pip install fontTools
 pip install brotli
 ```
-When installed successfully, use your python to run the file _main.py_, and then you can see the messed fonts in folder _/output_.
+After installing, you can use your python to run the file _main.py_, and then see the messed fonts in folder _/output_.

-Can only generate the styles EXCEPT _chaos_, cause I haven't finished it yet, so I seperated it in the folder _CHAOS_
+Can't be used to generate the style ___chaos___, cause I haven't finished it yet, so I seperated it in the folder _CHAOS_

 > [!WARNING]
 > THE SCRIPT FOR GENERATING _CHAOS_ MAY TAKE A VERY VERY VERY LONG TIME, AND NEED A MASSIVE MANUAL OPERATION.